Scapegoat: Ancient Greece

 Ancient Greeks practiced scapegoating rituals in exceptional times based on the belief that the repudiation of one or two individuals would save the whole community.
 Scapegoating was practiced with different rituals across ancient Greece for different reasons but was mainly used during extraordinary circumstances such as famine, drought, or plague.
 The scapegoat would usually be an individual of lower society such as a criminal, slave, or poor person and was referred to as the pharmakos, katharma or peripsima.

 There is a dichotomy, however, in the individuals used as scapegoats in mythical tales and the ones used in the actual rituals.
 In mythical tales, it was stressed that someone of high importance had to be sacrificed if the whole society were to benefit from the aversion of catastrophe (usually a king or the king's children).
 However, since no king or person of importance would be willing to sacrifice himself or his children, the scapegoat in actual rituals would be someone of lower society who would be given value through special treatment such as fine clothes and dining before the sacrificial ceremony.

 Sacrificial ceremonies varied across Greece depending on the festival and type of catastrophe.
 In Abdera, for example, a poor man was feasted and led around the walls of the city once before being chased out with stones.
-In Massilia, a poor man was feasted for a year and then cast out of the city in order to stop a plague.
+In Massalia, a poor man was feasted for a year and then cast out of the city in order to stop a plague.
 The scholia refer to the pharmakos being killed, but many scholars reject this and argue that the earliest evidence (the fragments of the iambic satirist Hipponax) show the pharmakos being only stoned, beaten, and driven from the community.